gjwgit/wajig/docs/README.md

 The Name
 --------

-The word JIG has a couple of meanings, as WordNet and Webster's 1913 Dictionary will confirm.
+The word 'jig' has a couple of meanings, as WordNet and Webster's 1913 Dictionary will confirm.
 It is a small machine or handy tool used to guide other tools.
 It is also a quick dance, generally an old rustic dance involving kicking and leaping, as well as a light, humorous piece of writing, especially in rhyme, a farce in verse, or a ballad.
 "A jig shall be clapped at, and every rhyme praised and applauded."

-For wajig, 'wa' is Japanese, indicating 'harmony' and 'team spirit and unity'.
+The 'wa' in 'wajig' is Japanese, indicating 'harmony' and 'team spirit and unity'.

 History
 -------